eswan0962/icecauldron.github.io/blog.md

 -------------------------------------------------------------------------------------------------------------------------
 ###### 11.19.2020
+## The four and two

+Informal:

+Formal:

+Symbolic:

+Mathmatical:

+Inductive:

+Deductive:

 ## Where oh where did my (insert here) go?

 When I don't find your eyes on mine in a fashion that speaks of longing and want, I feel no relief.
 Why?
 The chain of events must've been: 1) I seek no refuge in anyone.
 I do not need someone to confirm my worth or validate me.
 Born from a specific kind of independance via upbringing.
 2) All of a sudden, I have a space where I can explore dependancy and trust and distribute unconditionality.
 In addition, I am around new people whom I do not have locationally cultural similarity and I am easily influenced by their idealogies and emotions.
 As we all are.
 3) I fall in love with them and bare my ever-changing soul to them.
 Then the cages around that person/energy become rusty and are put away..
 I either start reacting like the people around me or become their essence... or did I become more comfortable... or have I always been this way?
 I can't remember...
 I suppose prior understandings, no matter what they are, no longer exist.
 While experience is a good predictor, events are not actually a good representation of the here and now and later of micromoments.. macromoments, sure.